 Subscription cycle and payment

-Currently individual subscribers to the journal receive hard copies of the journal but do not have online access to articles, and we working towards extending online access to individual subcribers.
+Currently RTPI subscribers receive hard copies of the journal but do not have online access to articles, and we are working towards extending online access to individual subcribers.

 The subscription year for the journal is from January to December.
-Four issues are published each year and are generally mailed out in March, June, September and December.
+Five issues are published each year.
 Members who subscribe to the journal part-way through the year will be sent any catch-up issues as applicable.

 The subscription can be paid by:

 - card online